enioka-Haute-Couture/jqm/docker/README.md

 ## 4. Image reference

 * Environment variables
   * JQM_NODE_NAME: name of the node in the configuration.
 Default is ContainerNode.
 If using the internal HSQLDB database, a node named ContainerNode is already configured.
-If using another database, take care to add a node of this name to your configuration (or/and use JQM_CREATE_NODE_IF_MISSING).
+If using another database, take care to add a node of this name to your configuration.
   * JQM_POOL_CONNSTR: connection string to the database.
 Default is an HSQLDB file database inside the container.
 If using another database, make sure the database driver is inside JQM_ROOT/ext (or subdirectory).
   * JQM_POOL_USER, JQM_POOL_PASSWORD: login and password for your database.
   * JQM_POOL_DRIVER: driver class name.
 Default is `org.hsqldb.jdbcDriver`.